-Subject to the considerations and conditions described under "Certain ERISA Considerations" in this Offering Memorandum, it is expected that the Notes (other than the Class 1B-2 Notes or RCR Notes for which Class 1B-2 Notes may be exchanged) may be acquired by Plans or persons acting on behalf of, using the assets of or deemed to hold the assets of a Plan.
-The Class 1B-2 Notes (and RCR Notes for which Class 1B-2 Notes may be exchanged) may not be acquired by Plans or using assets of a Plan.
+Subject to the considerations and conditions described under "Certain ERISA Considerations" in this Offering Memorandum, it is expected that the Notes may be acquired by Plans or persons acting on behalf of, using the assets of or deemed to hold the assets of a Plan.
 See "Certain ERISA Considerations" in this Offering Memorandum.